A link model approach to identify congestion hotspots: Data availability statement

 \section{Data availability statement}

-The data on traffic counts can be found in \cite{miami} for Miami, in \cite{seattle} for Seattle, in \cite{paris} for Paris and in \cite{madrid} for Madrid.
-The coordinates and types of Gowalla POIs can be found at \cite{gowalla}.
+The data on traffic counts is open and accessible in \cite{miami} for Miami, in \cite{seattle} for Seattle, in \cite{paris} for Paris and in \cite{madrid} for Madrid.
+The coordinates and types of Gowalla POIs is open and accessible at \cite{gowalla}.
 The Uber movement data was downloaded from \cite{uber} and the road networks were extracted using the python package OSMnx \cite{boeing2017osmnx}.
+The code used to perform the simulations of the model and extract the road networks using Python3 is available at https://doi.org/10.5281/zenodo.6837557.